nginxinc/nginx-amplify-doc/amplify-guide.md

 NGINX Amplify is a SaaS product, and it's hosted on AWS public cloud.
 It includes the following key components:

-  * **Amplify Agent**
+  * **NGINX Amplify Agent**

-  A Python application that runs on monitored systems.
-Its role is to collect various metrics from the operating system and from the NGINX instances, then aggregate and send them to the backend system for visualization.
+  NGINX Amplify Agent is a Python application that runs on monitored systems.

-  All communications between the agent and NGINX Amplify SaaS are done securely over SSL/TLS.
+  All communications between the agent and the SaaS backend are done securely over SSL/TLS.
 All traffic is always initiated by the agent.

-  * **NGINX Amplify UI**
+  * **NGINX Amplify Web UI**

   The user interface accessible from all major browsers.
 The web interface is accessible only via TLS/SSL.